dzjkb/dzjkb.github.io/_notes/masters/relevant work/RAVE.md

 - using noise synth from ddsp + wave and loudness subnets
 - wave subnet is just a fucking convolution? bro I swear
 - filtered noise is the only ddsp component
-- signal is split into **TODO** bands which brings the massive speedup
+- signal is split into 16 bands which brings the massive speedup
     - PQMF filters (**TODO** link)
     - each band is downsampled, hence the speedup
+    - 25x speedup
+    - increases the receptive field too

 **latent space**
 - sampled at 20Hz using a SampleRNN